 India’s total natural gas consumption is estimated to grow at a CAGR of 4.18% from 58.10 million tonnes (MnT) in 2018 to 143.08 MnT in 2040.
 To support this growth, the country will have to expand its natural gas grid and regasification capacity.

 Industrial consumers are expected to account for almost 40% of the total demand.
 As the user base will grow, 49% of the demand will be met by domestic production and the rest from imports.

 This is where the gas distribution sector comes into perspective.
-Much of the rise in demand will be led by fertilizer units and city gas distribution networks because of favorable policies of the government and the development of gas infrastructure.
+Much of the rise in demand will be led by fertilizer units and city gas distribution networks because of favourable policies of the government and the development of gas infrastructure.

 Against the overall demand growth of 4.18%, the CGD market is projected to grow at a CAGR of 10% during the 2020-30 period.
 Increasing gas demand from automotive, industrial, commercial and residential segments is expected to drive this growth.